-During my streams, I am going to have access to some dice games.
-This page is about the information of the games, and how they can be used during my streams.
+During my streams, I am going to be playing some dice games.
+This page is just some about the information of the games, and how they can be used during my streams.

 At the moment, we have the following dice games available, and they include (for now):

 I will add more down the line, but this page is about the basics, and will be added to as I go.

 Simple game, loads of fun, so now we are going to play it with you!
 Making a roll is simple, you pay the 5gp, roll the pigs.

 The GOAL of Pass the Pigs, is to score per stream the highest score as we can, the score is reset each stream session.

 - Each stream, the score is reset to 0.

 - The final score at the end of the session is then recorded.

 - Anyone can spend the 50gp (Twitch channel points), to make a roll.